 - Be well managed – new systems are carefully planned, with clear processes for accessing, storing, sharing and backing-up information

 - Meet relevant standards and regulations – the new digital care records must comply with data protection, data security, consent, privacy and equality legislation

-Above all, for the benefit of someone receiving care, a digital care record should have the typical characteristics of a care record in general – that is person-centred, accessible, legible, accurate, complete, up-to-date, available and secure.
+Above all, for the benefit of someone receiving care, electronic care records should have the typical characteristics of a care record in general – that is person-centred, accessible, legible, accurate, complete, up-to-date, available and secure.

 What happens during a CQC inspection?

 CQC inspectors can ask to see digital care records in the same way that they would ask to see paper records.
 This will usually happen in one of two ways:

 Guest log-in – CQC inspectors are granted temporary permission to log-in to a digital care records system, usually with restricted access (i.e. they can view, but not change or delete information)

 Supervised access – a senior member of staff logs into the system, allowing the inspector to view the records they need whilst the staff member is present (this could be physically or virtually via a secure screenshare)

 An inspector should never be able to use someone else’s log-in details unsupervised.